Greenstand/treetracker-wallet-api/README.md

 npm run test-seedDB
 ```

-## A suggestion about how to run tests when develop
+## Suggestion about how to run tests when developing

 There is a command in the `package.json`: